-The Māori economy is an important and growing part of New Zealand's overall economy and has an asset base worth around \$50 billion, contributing significantly to the growth of the national economy.
+The Māori economy is an important and growing part of New Zealand's overall economy.
+It comprises around 5.6 percent (\$11 billion) of New Zealand's total GDP and has an asset base work over \$42 billion.
 The Māori economy is strongly focused on primary industries with Māori collectively owning: